aya0/LSB_CNN/READEME.md

 generates stego images with reduced statistical anomalies.
 ****

-What We Need To Do \n
+## What We Need To Do
-1- Get images (Normal , stagoimage )\n
+- Get images (Normal , stagoimage )
-2- Preprocissing image \n
+- Preprocissing image
-3- Build CNN modle\n
+- Build CNN modle
-4- Train modle\n
+- Train modle
-5- Test the modle \n
+- Test the modle

 ****
-pre_request to run the project
+## pre_request to run the project
-1- python version 3.11.14
+- python version 3.11.14
 ****